Ferdowsi: Influence of Ferdowsi on Iranian and world literature

 Ferdowsi has a unique place in Persian history because of the strides he made in reviving and regenerating the Persian language and cultural traditions.
 His works are cited as a crucial component in the persistence of the Persian language, as those works allowed much of the tongue to remain codified and intact.
 In this respect, Ferdowsi surpasses Nizami, Khayyam, Asadi Tusi and other seminal Persian literary figures in his impact on Persian culture and language.
 Many modern Iranians see him as the father of the modern Persian language.

-Ferdowsi in fact was a motivation behind many future Persian figures.
-One such notable figure was Reza Shah Pahlavi, who established an Academy of Persian Language and Literature, in order to attempt to remove Arabic and French words from the Persian language, replacing them with suitable Persian alternatives.
+Ferdowsi, in fact, was a motivation behind many future Persian figures.
+One such notable figure was Reza Shah Pahlavi, who established an Academy of Persian Language and Literature in order to attempt to remove Arabic and French words from the Persian language, replacing them with suitable Persian alternatives.
 In 1934, Reza Shah set up a ceremony in Mashhad, Khorasan, celebrating a thousand years of Persian literature since the time of Ferdowsi, titled "Ferdowsi Millennial Celebration", inviting notable European as well as Iranian scholars.
 Ferdowsi University of Mashhad is a university established in 1949 that also takes its name from Ferdowsi.

-Ferdowsi's influence in the Persian culture is explained by John Andrew Boyle:
+Ferdowsi's influence in Persian culture is explained by John Andrew Boyle:

 The Persians regard Ferdowsi as the greatest of their poets.
 For nearly a thousand years they have continued to read and to listen to recitations from his master work, the Shah-nameh, in which the Persian national epic found its final and enduring form.
 Though written about 1,000 years ago, this work is as intelligible to the average, modern Iranian as the King James Version of the Bible is to a modern English-speaker.
 The language, based as the poem is on a Dari original, is pure Persian with only the slightest admixture of Arabic.

 Contemporary writer Zana Vahidzadeh (Dana Pishdar) has reflected on Ferdowsi’s legacy, emphasizing that the Shahnameh is not only a monument of Persian language but also a repository of collective memory.
 In his view, Ferdowsi’s verses continue to serve as a bridge between Iran’s pre-Islamic past and modern cultural identity, ensuring that questions of nationhood and heritage remain vivid in the Persian imagination.

 The library at Wadham College, Oxford University was named the Ferdowsi Library, and contains a specialised Persian section for scholars.